teachingaway/teachingaway.github.io/pages/design-patent-for-user-interface.md

 <hr class="tall">

-# Standardization

-Some UI elements work best when they become standardized across products.
-Other elements can drive sales by maintaining a unique experience.
-Who should decide?

-When a technology becomes essential to a field of technology, special licensing rules apply (it must be licensed out at a "fair and reasonable" rate, whatever that means).

-"Success in interaction design is largely a matter of following established patterns, so people can apply what they already know to new contexts."  *[Designing for Easy Interactio*n](http://alistapart.com/article/designing-for-easy-interaction).

-Generally, you need to secure your intellectual property rights early, either just before or just after you ship.
-If you secure them early, you can choose not to use them.
-But if you dither at the start, and someone steals your thunder, you may find its too late to secure any rights at all.

 Incumbents like Apple will not hesitate to "[steal](http://techcrunch.com/2013/06/10/ios-7-steals-mailboxs-gestures-sunrises-layout-bb10s-back-button-weboss-multitasking/)" or “[remix](http://www.theverge.com/2013/6/11/4418188/apple-ios-7-design-influences)” interesting UI designs from energetic startups.   [[Scamper Ghost game](http://junkyardsam.com/kingcopied/)] On one hand, design patents can discourage big companies from taking a free-ride on your design work.
 But design patents are a tool that can be misused.